 - How much would they need to cover household bills or the cost of going to university?

 2. How long do you need the cover for?

 This may depend on many factors, such as when you expect to have paid off a mortgage, or when you expect your children to be financially independent.
 Also, your monthly payments depend on your answers to the application questions.
 For example, if you are a smoker/non-smoker, all of which is reflected in the amount you pay each month.

 First, we ask a question to help you check the type of life insurance you’re applying for is suitable.
 Then we ask for your personal details like your name, address and date of birth.
 We also ask for your email address, marketing permissions, occupation and whether you’re a member of the armed forces.
 You would need to be a UK resident and aged 70, maximum, at the time of your application.

-Next, there are a few questions to ask about you and your lifestyle.
-For example, whether you smoke and the amount of alcohol you drink.
-You’ll also be asked about your health, such as any visits to medical specialists in the last five years, tests or scans of which you are awaiting the results of, and if anyone in your family has had any serious illnesses.
+Next, there are some questions about you and your lifestyle.
+For example, whether you smoker and the amount of alcohol you drink.
+You'll also be asked about you past and present medical history.
+You will also be asked about any family history or if anyone in your family has had any serious illnesses.

 It's important to answer the questions honestly and accurately.
 If you provide an incorrect answer, it could mean that you may not receive the full amount of your claim.
 In the worst case scenario, your policy could be cancelled and you would not be paid anything.